 We will address this issue in this blog.
 First, however, we’ll provide you with a quick primer on Machine Translation and the ways in which it is often used.

-It translation, you have the original source language and the target language, which is the language into which the text is to be translated.
+In translation, you have the original source language and the target language, which is the language into which the text is to be translated.
 Simply put, Machine Translation is an automated process where computer software translates text from the source language to the target language without human involvement.
 The source and target languages are compared and matched against each other by a translation engine.

-There are three basic types of Machine Translation:
+There are three basic types of MT:

 - Rules-based: Uses grammar and language rules developed by language experts and dictionaries that can be customized to a specific topic or industry.